 8. Visuals and video

 Images and video aren’t decoration.
 They show the thing, carry the story, and hold attention long enough for the copy to land.
 A short explainer video or a real photo of the product beats a stock image of a smiling stranger every time.
-It’s why video testimonials convert better than text, and why 79% of people say they’ve watched one to size up a product before buying.
+Julian Shapiro frames the practical reason simply:

 Prompt: